This site is about News, History, Government, Science, Commentary, Culture, Music, Poetry and Literature.

 The coach can be a former user but long-term clean and sober, or a person with academic credentials and face-to-face experience.
 Here’s a piece from the coaching federation that may be helpful describing the role of the coach:

 “Coaching wasn’t always a part of FCI McKean culture.
 Talib stumbled upon it while taking correspondence courses in psychology.
 While studying positive psychology, he experienced what he refers to as his “Aha moment” when he realized that coaching was based around “the idea of not looking at what is wrong with a person but what is right and moving from there forward.”
+See complete article by Kristine Kelly below and at https://www.

 I have found that the traditional "we-they” counseling model of help of does not work so well for people with addiction who already have low self-esteem.
 Just the grueling "assessment" process is often inadvertently felt as a "put-down."
 On the other hand, the "coaching" model is designed for people with addiction since its' focus is on encouragement and finding positive attributes in people who will then learn to value their abilities so they can help themselves.
 Teaching and practicing independence and self-responsibility are critical goals of the coaching process.